neuefische/wd-flipped-classroom-curriculum/sessions/js-structure/js-structure.md

 export default name;
 ```

-> 💡 Notice that since default exports have no clear name the should semantically correspond to the
+> 💡 Notice that since default exports have no clear name they should semantically correspond to the
 > name of the module.
 The above example should have a module name like `name.js`.

 ### Mixing Named and `default` Exports